tanyuan/tanyuan.github.io/index.md

 layout: bio
 ---

 Shan-Yuan Teng is a third-year PhD student in Computer Science at the **University of Chicago** advised by [Prof. Pedro Lopes](http://plopes.org/).
 Shan-Yuan’s research aims at advancing a new generation of **haptic devices** (e.g., those that can create the sense of touch, forces, etc.) that exhibit properties that we became used to expecting from our mobile phones & wearables, **such as extreme mobility, availability anytime, etc**.
-To advance haptics into this new territory and grant it these novel properties, Shan-Yuan engineers custom-made interactive devices that, for instance: (1) allow to feel touch in mixed reality without encumbering our fingerpads, (2) an extremely lightweight feedback glove that can teach us how to play a guitar, or (3) even a haptic device with a virtually infinite battery life.
-Shan-Yuan has published this work as 12 papers (five as the first author) at top Human-Computer Interaction (HCI) conferences including ACM CHI & UIST, with **two Best Paper Awards and three Honorable Mention Awards.**
+To advance haptics into this new territory and grant it these novel properties, Shan-Yuan engineers custom-made interactive devices that, for instance: allow to feel touch in mixed reality without encumbering our fingerpads, or haptic devices with virtually infinite battery life.
+Shan-Yuan has published this work as 13 papers (six as the first author) at top Human-Computer Interaction (HCI) conferences including ACM CHI & UIST, with **two Best Paper Awards and three Honorable Mention Awards.**

-Before coming to Chicago, he worked with Prof. Bing-Yu 'Robin' Chen at **National Taiwan University** in Taiwan, where he received Master's degree in Computer Science and Bachelor's degree with a major in Electrical Engineering.
+Before coming to Chicago, Shan-Yuan worked with Prof. Bing-Yu 'Robin' Chen at **National Taiwan University**, where he received Master's degree in Computer Science and Bachelor's degree with a major in Electrical Engineering.

-[&nbsp;tengshanyuan at uchicago.edu&nbsp;] [&nbsp;[CV](/assets/ShanYuanTeng_CV.pdf)&nbsp;] [&nbsp;[Google&nbsp;Scholar](https://scholar.google.com/citations?user=FOngQGAAAAAJ)&nbsp;] [&nbsp;[Twitter](https://twitter.com/tengshanyuan)&nbsp;]
+[&nbsp;tengshanyuan@uchicago.edu&nbsp;] [&nbsp;[CV](/assets/ShanYuanTeng_CV.pdf)&nbsp;] [&nbsp;[google&nbsp;scholar](https://scholar.google.com/citations?user=FOngQGAAAAAJ)&nbsp;] [&nbsp;[twitter](https://twitter.com/tengshanyuan)&nbsp;]

-## haptic devices for extreme mobility
+## haptic devices for extreme mobility & availability

 <div class="project-list">
   <ul>